 The Employee is entitled to the statutory leaves provided under Part 6 of the Employment Standards Act (British Columbia), including maternity, parental, family responsibility, bereavement and compassionate care leave.

+Serious illness or injury leave.
+The Employee is entitled to up to 27 weeks of unpaid, job-protected leave within a 52-week period where a medical practitioner certifies that the Employee has a serious personal illness or injury, in accordance with the Employment Standards Act (British Columbia) as amended.

 WHY Absent from the original.
 Bill 30-2025 added this leave with effect from 28 November 2025 — after this agreement was written.
 The leave is job-protected whether the paperwork mentions it or not; the document was simply out of date.